DOI-USGS/loadflexBatch/blog.md

 Output
 ------

 Like the input files, the output files are written to a separate folder for each constituent.
+Output contains 5 files, which cover all the sites for that consituent:

+-   four .csvs:
+    -   input data summary
+    -   annual predicted loads for each model
+    -   multiyear predicted loads for each model
+    -   model metrics
-Output is divided into three files, which cover all the sites for that consituent: a .csv of input data summary information, a .csv of model metrics, and a PDF of plots of input data, predicted loads, and model diagnostics.
+-   PDF of plots of input data, predicted loads, and model diagnostics

+Additionally, there are four folders corresponding to the four csvs that contain individual .csv files for each site.

 Conventions to remember
 -----------------------